-- 33. The CP will be coordinated with the Vice Ministry of Planning and External Finance, the Ministry of Education, the Ministry of Rural Development and Land, the Vice Ministry of Civil Defence and the Ministry of Health, for policy formulation and strategic issues, and with departmental governments and municipalities, for the implementation of activities. - 34.
+- 34. The CP will be coordinated with the Vice Ministry of Planning and External Finance, the Ministry of Education, the Ministry of Rural Development and Land, the Vice Ministry of Civil Defence and the Ministry of Health, for policy formulation and strategic issues, and with departmental governments and municipalities, for the implementation of activities. - 35.
 The Government encourages local purchases to promote national production.
 As Bolivia is land-locked, local purchases can shorten the lead-time for food deliveries.
-In line with WFP policies, and following competitive processes, food will be purchased locally to the extent possible.
+In line with WFP policies and following competitive processes, food will be purchased locally emphasizing traditional food habits and products to the extent possible.
 Until local capacity is developed, MNPs will be procured internationally.
-Warehouse stocks and food movements will be tracked through WFP's Commodity Movement Processing and Analysis System. - 35.
+Warehouse stocks and food movements will be tracked through WFP's Commodity Movement Processing and Analysis System. - 36.
 Logistics costs transport, storage and handling will be financed by the government department of Cochabamba and the associations of municipalities in Potosi and Chuquisaca.
-WFP will ensure that associated costs are incorporated in their annual operating plans. - 36.
-In response to the evaluation findings, WFP will reinforce its M&E systems by appointing additional staff.
+WFP will ensure that associated costs are incorporated in their annual operating plans. - 37.
+In response to the evaluation findings, WFP will reinforce its M&E systems by strengthening local capacities in monitoring and promoting participatory evaluations with the municipalities.
 Both process monitoring, to inform real-time programme adjustments, and performance monitoring, to track programme outputs and outcomes, will be used.
 A new integrated on-line system developed under PRRO 108360 links local monitoring systems and will support the CP.
 Capacity development for municipalities will cover the project cycle: planning, implementation, monitoring, reporting and evaluation.
-A mid-term evaluation of the CP will coincide with the UNDAF mid-term evaluation in June 2015, and a final evaluation will be coordinated with the Government. - 37.
-The CP will promote gender sensitivity and equality.
+A mid-term evaluation of the CP will coincide with the UNDAF mid-term evaluation in June 2015, and a final evaluation will be coordinated with the Government.

+38. The CP will promote gender sensitivity and equality.
 Women's needs, vulnerabilities and strengths will be reflected in the implementation of activities.
 In line with its gender policy, WFP will ensure that women participate in project planning, implementation and evaluation.